 When you’re presenting a slideshow, the last thing you need to worry about is actually playing it.
 That should be the easiest part.
 Keynote offers a few simple ways to play your slideshow automatically.
 You can set it to start, loop, and restart without lifting a finger.
-This is handy for presentations that you want to continually play in a waiting room, conference room, or trade show.
+This is handy for presentations that you want to play continually in a waiting room, conference room, or trade show.

-Here, we’ll show you how to set up your Keynote slideshow to do just that - automatically play, loop, restart.
+Here, we’ll show you how to set up your Keynote slideshow to do just that - automatically play, loop, and restart.

 If you’ve ever seen or used Conditional Formatting in Microsoft Excel, Apple Numbers offers the same type of feature.
 While labeled Conditional Highlighting, the feature works the same way.
-Based on rules you set up, cells in your sheet will automatically format a certain way.
+Based on the rules you set up, cells in your sheet will automatically format a certain way.

 So if you want all dollar values above a specific amount, dates between a certain range, or cells with missing data to appear highlighted, this is the feature you’ll use.
 Once you set up the conditions to look for, your sheet takes over to automatically format the data you specify.

 This can be an extremely easy way to call out particular data or even locate errors in your spreadsheet.
 And because of the flexibility, the possibilities are almost endless for what you can automatically highlight.
 Here, we’ll show you how to apply conditional highlighting in Numbers on Mac, iPhone, and iPad.

 The Notes app is a terrific tool that you can sync with your iOS device and your Mac.
 One useful feature is the ability to create checklists.
 This makes Notes handy for to-dos, shopping lists, project tasks, gift lists, and more.